open-contracting/standard-development-handbook/docs/systems/servers.md

 # Servers

-The [standard.open-contracting.org](http://standard.open-contracting.org) and [standard.open-contracting.org/validator/](http://standard.open-contracting.org/validator/) are hosted by Open Data Services on VPS's provided by Bytemark.
+[standard.open-contracting.org](http://standard.open-contracting.org) and [standard.open-contracting.org/validator/](http://standard.open-contracting.org/validator/) are hosted by Open Data Services on VPS's provided by Bytemark.
 Contact [code@opendataservices.coop](mailto:code@opendataservices.coop) with any queries that relate directly to servers.

 DNS and proxies: